leoohyama/posit_table_contest_2025/README.md

 Key features include:
 * Scrolling ticker showing district activity in enrollments compared to the week prior
-* Filters in the district filter bar that allows for multiple district names (see example in Gif below)
+* Filters in the district filter bar that allows for multiple district names (see example in GIF below)
 * Slider-based filters for 2 levels of the table that allows users to filter for schools and districts within specifc ranges of columns
 * Title scale based on size of screen used to view the table

-## Screenshots/Gifs :camera:
+## Screenshots/GIFs :camera:

 ![Filter usage](https://raw.githubusercontent.com/leoohyama/posit_table_contest_2025/main/filter_search.gif)
 The above shows the filter function for districts.
 The cool thing is that it allows you to filter and search for multiple district names and the names don't have to be complete case matches.
 Additionally the filter is dynamic so the user can keep typing while seeing the filtered districts.